vince7ben23/Prediction-Of-Market-Sales/README.md

 ## Evaluation Metric:

-Your model performance will be evaluated on the basis of your prediction of the sales for the test data (test.csv), which contains similar data-points as train except for the sales to be predicted.
-Your submission needs to be in the format as shown in "SampleSubmission.csv".
+This model performance will be evaluated on the basis of the prediction of the sales for the test data, which contains similar data-points as train except for the sales to be predicted.

-We at our end, have the actual sales for the test dataset, against which your predictions will be evaluated.
-We will use the Root Mean Square Error value to judge your response.
+This is a practical problem provided by Analytics Vidhya, they have the actual sales for the test dataset, against which my predictions will be evaluated. using the Root Mean Square Error value as the judgment standard.

 ![title](rmse_1.png)

-Where,
-N: total number of observations.
+N: total number of examples.

-Predicted: the response entered by user.
+Predicted: the sales predicted by my algorithm.

 Actual: actual values of sales.

-Also, note that the test data is further divided into Public (25%) and Private (75%) data.
-Your initial responses will be checked and scored on the Public data.
-But, the final rankings will be based on score on Private data set.
-Since this is a practice problem, we will keep declare winners after specific time intervals and refresh the competition.
+## The stages of project

+There are two seperated scripts, to deal with 'data preprocessing' and 'model evaluating' respectivly

+data preprocessing include data exploration and